Vigo County, Indiana: Politics

 The county was regarded as one of the best bellwether regions in U.S. presidential elections.
 Between 1888 and 2016, it voted for the winning candidate in every election in all but two instances: 1908 and 1952.
 In 2020, its bellwether status came to an end when national winner Joe Biden lost the county by nearly 15 points to Donald Trump.

-Obama carried Vigo County, home to Terre Haute, and at the time a noted bellwether; before 2020, it had voted for the winner of every presidential election all but twice since 1892.
-After 2012, political realignment and shift of white working-class voters to Trump, exodus of young people to cities and the rightward turn of exurban areas accelerated by the Trump era have made Vigo County generally uncompetitive to the present day.
+In 2008 and 2012, Democratic candidate Barack Obama carried Vigo County twice.
+After 2012, political realignment and shift of white working-class voters to Trump, exodus of young people to cities and the rightward turn of exurban areas accelerated by the Trump era have caused Vigo County to become Republican-leaning.

 The results in the county have often mirrored the nationwide popular vote.
 In every presidential election from 1960 to 2004, the county voted less than five percentage points from the national result.
 In 2024, Donald Trump received 58 percent of the vote, which was the best result for a Republican since Ronald Reagan in 1984, who received 58.4 percent of the vote.

 Vigo is part of Indiana's 8th congressional district, which is held by Republican Mark Messmer.